google-research/bleurt/README.md

 ## Reproducibility

-You may find information about how to work with ratings from the [WMT Metrics Shared Task](http://www.statmt.org/wmt19/metrics-task.html), reproduce results from [our ACL paper](https://arxiv.org/abs/2004.04696), and a selection of models from [our EMNLP paper](http://arxiv.org/abs/2110.06341) [here](https://github.com/google-research/bleurt/blob/master/wmt_experiments.md).
+You may find information about how to work with ratings from the [WMT Metrics Shared Task](http://www.statmt.org/wmt19/metrics-task.html), reproduce results from [our ACL paper](https://arxiv.org/abs/2004.04696), and a selection of models from [our EMNLP paper](http://arxiv.org/abs/2110.06341) on [this page](https://github.com/google-research/bleurt/blob/master/wmt_experiments.md).

 ## How to Cite